 January 2004: We moved ONMI Headquarters from Uganda to South Sudan.
 The compelling force behind our work is promoting the Gospel of Jesus Christ, which brings people to repentance and eternal salvation.
 This serves as the criteria for the success of any of our efforts.
 We believe that the Bible is the only infallible Word of God and accept its teachings as our sole authority in all matters of faith and life.

-We are primarily an indigenous mission.
-98% of our staff are South Sudanese Christian nationals.
+Our mission is primarily focusing on South Sudan where 98% of our staff are South Sudanese Christian nationals.
 Our team has a burning desire to take an active role in the rebuilding of their nation and to establish a “City on a Hill” in the New Sudan.
 William and his wife Hannah travel to the Field annually with their six homeschooled children to equip and empower the indigenous Christians.

 Our ministry headquarters is located in the village of Borongole, in Magwi County, Eastern Equatoria State, in the midst of thousands of former refugees who have returned home.
 Here we endeavor to implement our mission through indigenous church planting, Pastoral training, medical relief clinics, gospel radio broadcasting, solar-powered good drilling, agricultural development, micro-business start-up, and polytechnic training.